- Increasing life expectancy will affect how much you need to save.

 How much you withdraw from your savings can have a big impact on your assets.
 If you withdraw too much over many years of retirement, you could be at risk of outliving your savings.
 The more conservatively you withdraw, the longer your savings could last.
 Conversely, taking too little from your savings could mean you don't enjoy the retirement you worked so hard to achieve.
 A conservative withdrawal rate of 3 percent to 4 percent is generally considered to be prudent for the long term.

 Tips for making your money last

 - Know what you have saved for retirement and how much you need to live each month.

 - Work with your financial advisor to determine when to take money from which accounts, and in what order, to help reduce the overall effect of taxes and maximize your account value.

-- Run a projection on our retirement planning calculator to see how long your money will last under many different market scenarios, and adjust your portfolio accordingly.
+- Run a projection on our retirement planning calculator to estimate how long your money could last under many different market scenarios, and adjust your portfolio accordingly.

 The longevity story is good news, but it raises a lot of questions.
 What investments are appropriate for the lengthened span?
 Which income sources can you tap into first?
 How conservative should you be with your withdrawal rate?
 An Ameriprise financial advisor can help you find the answers and carefully plan for a long and enjoyable retirement.